beatcracker/toptout/README.md

 ## Details

 The core of this project is a set of JSON files which describe what telemetry is collected and what can be done to enable or disable it.

+## Real-world applications

+Telemetry data from the JSON files can be used in various ways.
+Here are several examples:

-The README you see is automatically generated from those files.
+- The [README](README.md) you see is automatically generated
+- [Scripts](/examples) to disable all known telemetry channels in your shell session

 ## Contributing